Transmisogyny: Pseudoscience

 Noteworthy in the discussion surrounding transmisogyny is also the idea of autogynephilia, a hypothetical paraphilia proposed by Ray Blanchard, and defined by him as "a male's propensity to be sexually aroused by the thought of himself as a female."
-Although modern scientific knowledge does not completely rule out the existence of autogynephilia as something that may occur in some individuals, it contradicts Blanchard's formulation that it is the basis for the transsexuality of heterosexual trans women.
-The dominant scientific explanation remains the incongruence between gender identity and biological sex, which is responsible for gender dysphoria.
+Although modern scientific knowledge does not completely rule out the existence of autogynephilia as something that may occur in some individuals, it contradicts Blanchard's formulation that it is the basis for the transsexuality of lesbian trans women.
+The dominant scientific explanation remains the incongruence between gender identity and assigned sex, which is responsible for gender dysphoria.
 Nevertheless, autogynephilia is often promoted by anti-LGBT hate groups and transphobic writers as an attempt to pathologize trans identity.

 On the topic of autogynephilia, Julia Serano (a former academic biologist by profession) has said: "If proponents of autogynephilia insist that every exception to the model is due to misreporting, then autogynephilia theory must be rejected on the grounds that it is unfalsifiable and therefore unscientific.
 If, on the other hand, we accept that these exceptions are legitimate, then it is clear that autogynephilia theory's two-subtype taxonomy does not hold true."